OffchainLabs/arbitrum-monitoring/packages/retryable-monitor-slack-notion/README.md

 ### Alert Scenarios

-Slack alerts are triggered only when:
+By default, Slack alerts are not sent.

-- A retryable ticket is within 2 days of expiration
-- And its Notion Status is either "Untriaged" or "Investigating"

-`Redeemed`, `resolved`, or `expired` retryables are not alerted.
+If `--enableAlerting` is used without `--writeToNotion`, alerts are only sent when errors occur during processing (e.g., RPC failures or unexpected exceptions).

+When used with `--writeToNotion`, Slack alerts are more advanced.
+See the next section for details — including alerts for new retryables and tickets close to expiration based on Notion status.

 ## About the Notion Database

-The Notion database serves as a central triage system for tracking the status, metadata, and resolution lifecycle of retryable tickets across Orbit chains.
+The Notion database acts as a shared triage board for tracking retryable ticket status and metadata across Orbit chains.

 When the monitor is run with `--writeToNotion`:

-- Each unredeemed ticket is written to the database **once**, with structured metadata (gas, tokens, callvalue, etc.)
+- Each unredeemed ticket is written to Notion once, with structured metadata like gas info, deposited tokens, callvalue, and expiration time.

-- If the ticket already exists, it is **updated with fresh metadata** but its `Status` field is **preserved** unless it's still `"Untriaged"` or missing
+- If the ticket already exists, its metadata is updated — but the Status field is preserved unless it's still `Untriaged` or blank.

-This allows the responsible team to manually triage tickets (e.g., mark as `"Investigating"` or `"Resolved"`) without that work being accidentally overwritten on the next run.
+This prevents overwriting any manual updates (e.g., `Investigating` or `Resolved`).
+This enables teams to track and resolve at-risk retryables without losing triage state between runs.

+### Slack Alerts (when `--enableAlerting` is also used)

-Slack alerts are only sent for retryables that are:
+Slack alerts are sent only for tickets that:

-- Still `"Untriaged"` or `"Investigating"`
+- Are marked as `Untriaged` or `Investigating`,

-- Within 2 days of expiration
+- Have less than 2 days left before expiration.

-- Not already marked as `"Resolved"` or `"Expired"`
+- Are not already marked as `Resolved` or `Expired`

-Successfully redeemed tickets are intentionally excluded to keep the database focused on actionable items—such as retryables that are stuck, failed, or at risk of expiration.
+- Successfully redeemed tickets are skipped, keeping the database focused on retryables that are stuck, failed, or at risk.

 ### Required Columns